petmat/less-code-is-more/src/pages/bringing-the-types-back/index.md

 #### rootDir

 `rootDir` is the directory where TypeScript compiler will start looking for TypeScript source code files.
-Usually this is the root directory of the project or for example `src`.
+Usually, this is the root directory of the project or for example `src`.
 You don't have to explicitly set this value which will make the compiler to look for all TS files in your project directory.

 #### sourceMap

 `sourceMap` controls whether the compiler should in addition to the JS output files generate a source map `.js.map` file.
 These are files for the debugger that it can use to show the actual TS source code instead of the running JS code.
 It makes a huge difference if the compiled JS differs a lot from the TS code.
-So I recommend always setting this to `true`.
+So I recommend always set this to `true`.

 #### strict